Welcome to today's edition of the Rush 24-7 podcast.

 I've listened to him talk.

-He's gonna come here, he's gonna work with us.
+He's going to work with us.

 So I have been ahead of the curve.

-We all have, we have been at the head of the curve on who this guy is from the get-go, and we still are.
+We all have, but we have been at the head of the curve on who this guy is from the get-go, and we still are.

-Obama's not an inside the beltway guy, he's a Chicago guy.
+Obama's not an inside-the-beltway guy.

 He's not an we remember all the conservative columnists who had dinner with Obama at George Will's house.

-They came out of there, you know what?
+They came out of there.

 This guy's brilliant.